bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 }
 ```

-For example, we can run a subscription with these results:
+For example, you can run a subscription with these results:

 | statusId           | tripId | vehicleId | position.lat | position.lon | batteryLevel | distance |  timestamp |
 |:-------------------|:-------|:----------|-------------:|-------------:|-------------:|---------:|-----------:|